 - The "Kozlice" shotgun from Operation Flashpoint.
 It's more accurate than the average game shotgun, but that's where the good bits end.
 It's weak, only holds two shots (and you can only carry 10 rounds total, as opposed to 300 for an assault rifle), and takes twice as long to reload as any of the other weapons.
 It'd almost be more effective if you could use it as a club.
 Of course since it's there to represent the civilian hunting shotguns which are all most of the Resistance have to start with this is intentional.

-- Gears of War.
-The Scorcher flamethrower has exceedingly short range, which unfortunately forces you into the killzone for everyone's favorite weapon: The Gnasher shotgun.
-Not only that, but despite being a flamethrower, it lacks any significant Damage Over Time effect which would help justify its existence.
+- Gears of War's Scorcher flamethrower gets Video Game Flamethrowers Suck down to a T. It has exceedingly short range, which unfortunately forces you into the killzone for everyone's favorite weapon, the Gnasher shotgun; not only that, but despite being a flamethrower, it lacks any significant Damage Over Time effect which would help justify its existence.

 Wide Open Sandbox